JRasay89/PSDImplementations/PSD4/README.md

 #PSD4

 ##Description
-My third implementation of a PSD website template that I found online.
+Another implementation of a PSD website template that I found online.

 The PSD website template can be found [here](https://www.behance.net/gallery/22018733/6Cors-One-Page-Portfolio-FREE-PSD-Template)